 The 2-day risk of stroke was 0% for scores of 0 or 1, 1.3% for 2 or 3, 4.1% for 4 or 5, and 8.1% for 6 or 7.
 Most stroke centers will admit patients with TIA to the hospital for expedited management and observation if the score is 4 or 5 or higher.
 For those patients who have a lower score, expedited evaluation and management is still warranted.
 This expedited approach has been proven to improve the outcome.

 The main aim of treatment of TIA is to decrease the risk of subsequent stroke or TIA.
 Early treatment after a TIA can significantly reduce the risk of early stroke.
-Post TIA, the risk of stroke within 3 months has been reported to be around 20%, with approximately 50% of these strokes occurring within the first 2 days after initial presentation.
+Post TIA, the risk of stroke within 3 months has been reported to be around 20%, with approximately 50% of these strokes occurring within the first 2 days after the initial presentation.
 It is extremely important to evaluate the vessel status and look for atrial fibrillation when a patient comes with TIA.
 This will significantly reduce future strokes.
 Management of TIAs should focus on treating underlying etiologies.

 Studies in the new millennium already confirmed the importance of expedited evaluation and treatment plus the polytherapy approach.
 The EXPRESS study in the UK has shown the importance of early intervention versus regular treatment by reducing 80% of the stroke risk.
 Hackam et al did a meta-analysis in 2007 showing that combination of diet, exercise, antiplatelet, statin and antihypertensive therapy may reduce the subsequent stroke by 80-90%.